 If you fancy excavating natural caverns to discover the secrets of Mother Earth, then don’t miss Alutila Hill Cave during your Khagrachhari tour.
 This cave is also popular as ‘Alutila mysterious cave’.
-This cave is located at Matiranga sub-district (upazila) under Khagrachhari Hill District.
+This cave is located at the Matiranga sub-district (Upazila) under Khagrachhari Hill District.
 This cave has been naturally formed under Arbari or Alutila hill (potato hill) which is about 1000 meters high.
-Natural tropical forest is surrounding this hilly area depicting mind-blowing lush greenery.
+This natural tropical forest is surrounding this hilly area depicting mind-blowing lush greenery.

 What’s special about Alutila Cave?
 This cave looks like a subway, where cool water flows through the surface.
 While passing through this 100-meter long cave, you will feel a pin drop silence in a melancholic atmosphere.
 You can even hear the echoes of your own footsteps.

 Exploring a holy place is certainly a heavenly experience.
 Located at Nunchhori under Khagrachari Hill District, this holy place stands about 500 meters or 1600 feet (approximate) high above the ground level.
 Tripura Tribe inherits a myth about this sacred pond.
 The myth says that the water of this holy pond will neither dry out nor get polluted.
 This is why the Nunchhori Debota Pond is called Goddess Pond or Lake of God or Matai Pukhiri.

 Nunchhori Debota Pond: Picture Credit The Asian Age